Barry Grant: Departure and returns

 In 1995, Usher decided to leave the show once again.
 This time his character abruptly left the show following a series of redemption plots for Barry.
 The character had proposed marriage to Emma, a kind Catholic woman who did not believe in sex before marriage.
 Barry even attended Mass and was shown regretting some of his earlier decisions.
 His departure storyline was abrupt as Barry suddenly disappears and Emma is portrayed as frantic and wondering why her fiancé has left her.

 Lizzie Francke from The Guardian reported that Usher's quick exit was due to a disagreement between himself and producers.
 Francke stated that Usher was unhappy with changes to Barry's characterisation and he subsequently wanted to leave.
 A Brookside publicist told Francke that Usher was taking a break from the series and Barry's departure was pre-planned.
 Barry's departure was left open ended so a return would be easy.
-He had fled to Florida, but the story remained unexplained for two years.
+He had fled to Florida, but the story remained unexplained for almost three years.
 It was later confirmed that Usher had in fact quit the role.

 In August 1997, it was announced that Usher had agreed to reprise the role once again.
-Usher initially agreed to a three-month contract, despite producers request he stay for one year.
+Usher agreed to a three-month contract, despite producers request he stay for one year.
 Of his return, a Brookside publicist stated that "he will be back just as he left, in his Armani suit, his four wheel drive and a bulge in his pocket - a gun."
 In addition, producers persuaded Johnston to reprise her role as Sheila for a special episode released on VHS video.
 The special, Brookside: The Lost Weekend was also designed to attract long-time viewers with the return of old characters such as Barry and Sheila.
-It explores Sheila's kidnapping and Barry's reaction.
+It explores Lindsey's kidnapping and Barry's reaction.
 Of his return, Usher revealed that Barry would become more violent than ever.
 The character was once again written out of the series in January 1998.
 He leaves after he breaks Lindsey Corkhill's (Claire Sweeney) heart and returns to Wolverhampton to be with his family.

 In 2003, Usher reprised the role to appear in the final episode of Brookside following its cancellation.
 His final story features fellow former character Lindsey.
 The episode was broadcast on 4 November 2003.
 Their return story reveals that Barry and Lindsey formed a relationship off-screen and they seek the blessing of Lindsey's father, Jimmy Corkhill (Dean Sullivan).
 However, Barry soon gets caught up in the drama on Brookside Close involving gangster Jack Michaelson (Paul Duckworth).

+On 28 August 2025, it was announced that Usher had reprised his role as Barry for a Brookside and Hollyoaks crossover episode, which is to commemorate latter's 30th Anniversary.
+His return was announced alongside McArdle as Barry's step-father, Billy.
+Of his return, Usher stated he was "looking forward to seeing all of the old faces."
+His return was announced following the confirmation that Johnston would also returning to her role as Sheila.